 - Creative and Physical Studies – Art, Drama, Food Studies, Music, Physical Education, Design Technology, Photography

-- Applied Studies – Business Studies, Child Development, CACHE, ICT, BTEC Construction and Engineering
+- Applied Studies – Business Studies, Child Development

 SIXTH FORM CURRICULUM

-We offer a wide range of AS and A2 Levels and Advanced Vocational to challenge the large numbers of students wishing to continue in full time education after their GCSEs with us.
+We offer a wide range of A-Levels and Advanced Vocational qualifications to challenge the students wishing to continue in full time education after their GCSEs with us.

 Local schools and colleges are increasingly collaborating with each other.
-We have formed very close links with George Stephenson High School and Seaton Burn Community College and are using new technology such as the North Tyneside Learning Platform to deliver courses jointly.
+We have formed very close links with George Stephenson High School and have a joint sixth form with George Stephenson.

-The great majority of our Sixth Formers lessons are delivered here but we also transport students between the schools for jointly delivered courses and have done this very successfully for a number of years now.
+The great majority of our Sixth Formers lessons are delivered here but we also transport students for jointly delivered courses and have done this very successfully for a number of years now.